Here’s where GOP lawmakers have passed new voting restrictions around the country

-The groundswell began early this year with the introduction of 253 bills proposing voting restrictions across 43 states as of Feb.
-19, according to the nonpartisan Brennan Center for Justice.
-That number rose to at least 389 bills in 48 states as of May 14, the Brennan Center reported Friday.
+The groundswell began early this year with the introduction of 253 bills proposing voting restrictions across 43 states as of mid-February, according to the nonpartisan Brennan Center for Justice.
+That number rose to at least 389 bills in 48 states as of mid-May.

+The national spotlight is now on Texas after Democratic lawmakers left the state on July 12 in an effort to block passage of one of the most stringent new voting measures in the country.
+Texas Gov. Greg Abbott (R) said the members could face arrest when they return, which is not expected until the state’s special legislative session concludes — potentially as late as Aug.
+7.

-While Texas Democrats on Sunday blocked an effort in their state to pass what would have been one of the most stringent new voting measures in the country, 14 states have enacted laws this year that tighten the rules around casting ballots.
+Across the country, 18 states have enacted laws this year that tighten the rules around casting ballots, according to the nonpartisan Voting Rights Lab, which tracks developments in state election law.

-Many of the bills target mail voting and other policies that helped safeguard the franchise during the coronavirus pandemic and helped produce the highest turnout among American voters in more than a century.
+Many of the bills target mail voting and other policies that helped safeguard the franchise during the coronavirus pandemic and produce the highest turnout among American voters in more than a century.
 Supporters of Trump claim without evidence that unless subject to strict limits, mail ballots open the door to widespread fraud.
 Some of the bills also seek to curtail early voting, impose restrictions on voter registration efforts, limit the power of local officials to oversee elections and stop private donors from supplementing their operational budgets.

 Some Democratic-controlled states have moved in the other direction, approving measures to formalize more permissive voting policies from 2020, complementing proposed federal legislation to protect voting rights with a set of national standards.
-But with roughly half of all state governments under Republican control — and momentum for new voting restrictions throughout the GOP — the impact on tens of millions of voters could be dramatic.
+But with roughly half of all state governments under Republican control — and momentum for new voting restrictions throughout the GOP — the impact on tens of millions of voters could be dramatic, widening a stark geographic divide in ballot access.

-As of mid-May, 14 states had enacted 22 laws with provisions that create new hurdles to vote, and another 61 such bills were still advancing in 18 states, according to the Brennan Center.
-Arkansas and Montana lead the country in fresh voting restrictions, with four new laws enacted each.
-Both imposed or tightened identification requirements for in-person voting and added restrictions for assisting voters in returning mail ballots.
-Alabama, Idaho, Indiana, Kansas, Kentucky, Oklahoma, Utah and Wyoming, in addition to the states listed below, have also passed laws with restrictive language.
+As of mid-July, 18 states had enacted 35 laws with provisions that create new hurdles to vote, according to the Voting Rights Lab.
+Arizona and Texas lead the country in fresh voting restrictions, with five new laws enacted each.
+In addition to the states listed below, Alabama, Arkansas, Idaho, Kansas, Kentucky, Michigan, Montana, North Dakota, Nevada, Oklahoma, Tennessee, Utah and Wyoming have also passed laws with restrictive language.

 Here are some of the most significant new state voting restrictions